tomasfabian/ksqlDB.RestApi.Client-DotNet/Kafka.DotNet.ksqlDb/Wiki.md

 Record.RowTime was decorated with IgnoreByInsertsAttribute

-### From version 1.0.0 the overriden from item names are pluralized, too.
-Join items are also affected by this breaking change:
+> ⚠  From version 1.0.0 the overriden from item names are pluralized, too.
+Join items are also affected by this breaking change.
+This breaking change can cause runtime exceptions for users updating from lower versions.
+In case that you have never used custom singular from-item names, your code won't be affected, see the example below:
 ```
 var contextOptions = new KSqlDBContextOptions(@"http:\\localhost:8088")
 {